mvparker810/mvparker810/README.md

 Hey, I'm Marshall.

 I'm a Sophomore Computer Science B.S Major at the University Of Delaware.
-I'm a software developer with experience in low-level systems programming, and recently, I've been diving into fullstack web development.
+I'm an aspiring software developer with experience in low-level systems programming and graphics programming, and recently, I've been diving into fullstack web development.
 Outside of programming, I enjoy making art, gaming, and writing narratives.

 Contact me at: mvparker@udel.edu